xinjin/course-net-assignment/assignment1/README.md

 The following sections provide details for the client and server programs in each language.

 **Note**: We recommend to finish the Python part first.
-It is easier then the C part.
-You gain confidence after you finish the Python part.
+It is easier than the C part.
+You gain more confidence after you finish the Python part.

 ### C
 The classic "Beej's Guide to Network Programming" is located here: https://beej.us/guide/bgnet/html/single/bgnet.html.